sellers

 Capital Gains Tax: Capital gains tax rates are applied when you sell an asset that you have owned for greater than 1 year.

-Capital gains tax rates for 2023 can be seen in the table below:
+Capital gains tax rates for 2025 can be seen in the table below:

-Capital Gains Tax Rates 2023
+2025 Capital Gains Tax Rates for Mineral Owners

 Once again, each person has a unique tax situation, but you will most likely be taxed at a 15% capital gains tax rate.
 Texas has a 0% capital gains tax rate.